thoughtworksarts/EmoPy/README.md

 The code above loads a pre-trained model and then predicts an emotion on a sample image.
 As you can see, all you have to supply with this example is a set of target emotions and a sample image.

-Once you have completed the installation, you can run this example by moving into the examples folder and running the example script.
+Once you have completed the installation, you can run this example from the examples folder by running the example script.

 ```
-cd examples
 python fermodel_example.py
 ```